animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 The camping and kayacking trip didn't work.
 Tayler didn't want to talk about my feelings.
 She got extremely offended really quickly whenever I tried to broach my emotions at my own pace in my slow, analytical way.
 Finding the way to express those things under pressure and risk of her sudden-180 rejections/bullying ("Alright lol") was impossible.

 Note: I wasn't jealous.
-I just wanted to talk about how intensely uncomfortable I felt after finding her content, and she gave me no safe way to.
+I just wanted to talk about how intensely uncomfortable I felt after finding her content, and she gave me no safe way to, except to try and process it with my friend Mohsen on a camping trip, and hope she'd let me without treating me like a bug, with her.

 ## Future hair regrowths